 Appearance and Quality

 Quartz benefits from having a wide array of colors and designs to choose from.
 Everything from white to black, red, green, beige and more is available.
-Years ago, quartz had a disadvantage compared to other stone countertops, in that it lacked variation in colors.
+Years ago, quartz worktops used to be available in only a handful of colors, but today quartz boasts a compelling variety of colors.

 Quartzite often resembles marble, though offers more color variations.
 It has veins in the material, similar to marble, though in quartzite these tend to be more linear.

 While white and gray are common hues, beige, red/pink, blue and green are available and often mixed within the same slab.

 Where quartzite greatly differs from quartz is its hardness.
 Quartzite is actually the hardest stone in the countertop market.

 Many homeowners or even salespersons will caution against quartzite as having the problem of etching. — This refers to the porous nature of many natural stones, and etching is actually a form of scratching of the material, from acidic liquids.